Nextmv CLI is a command line interface that you can use to interact with Nextmv.

 -e , --endpoint string | The host endpoint, e.g.: my.private.cloud.io:8402 . |

-private get-release
+get-release

-The private get-release
+The get-release

-command gets an installable release for a private deployment.
+subcommand gets an installable release for a private deployment.

 These are the available flags for the private get-release